emmanuel-akpandara/Exploring-Forecasting/README.md

 # Exploring Forecasting

-This repo is me learning time series forecasting properly.
-Not skimming a tutorial and calling it done, but actually sitting with the problem, building things from scratch where it helps the intuition, and writing down what I found out along the way.

 The setup is a synthetic e-commerce dataset.
 Two years of daily order volume for a logistics operation, with a weekly rhythm, a yearly cycle, a steady growth trend, a Q4 holiday bump, and the occasional promo spike.
 I generated it on purpose so I would know the true structure and could check whether each model actually recovered it.

 ## Why I did this